7. Sharing code with others

 └── geometry

-Notice that we have two directories called geometry: The top-level directory contains both our Python package (in this case, the geometry package) as well as other files that we will use to organize our project.
-For example, the file called setup.py is saved in the top-level directory of our library.
+Notice that we have two directories called geometry: The top-level directory contains the source for our Python library (in this case, just the geometry package/module) - in a folder called src, as well as other files that we will use to organize our project.
+For example, the file called pyproject.toml is saved in the top-level directory of our library.
 This is a file that we use to tell Python how to set our software up and how to install it.
-Within this file, we rely on the Python standard library setuptools module to do a lot of the work.
-The main thing that we will need to do is to provide setuptools with some metadata about our software and some information about the available packages within our software.
+Within this file, we define how our software should be installed (a “backend”), as well as metadata about our software and some information about the available packages within our software so that build tools (“frontends”) know how to go about installing it.

-For example, here is a minimal setup file:
+For example, here is a minimal pyproject.toml file:

 "Programming Language :: Python :: 3",